wadezigh96/AIPeT/README.md

 # AIPeT 🦊

-**Robot Pet Agent** — companion virtual rubah robot yang membantu user untuk segala keperluan.
+**Robot Pet Agent — a virtual robot-fox companion that assists users with all kinds of needs.

 **Donate · Contribute · Chat with Fox Bot**